Submitty/submitty.github.io/_docs/sysadmin/configuration/saml_authentication.md

       /usr/local/submitty/sbin/saml_utils.php --add_users
       ```

-      This program will run for a while -- a few seconds per user on
+      This program may run for a few minutes, it will take a few seconds per user on
       your system.
 It checks the SAML validity of every username and
       inserts this information into the `saml_mapped_users` table
       of the main Submitty database.

     * Inspect the contents of the SAML user data in the main Submitty
       database.